freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-motors.md

 To make this less cumbersome, we've added an [On Display Changed](xref:uvs_node_reference#on-display-changed) node, that emits the actual value of the display when it has been updated.

-The recommended approach is the following:
+Give you've already set up your [score reel display](xref:score-reels), the recommended approach is the following:

 1. Add an *Add Score* [event](xref:uvs_setup#events) in the Visual Scripting GLE's inspector.
    <img src="score-motor-score-event.png" width="357">